Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 >You can recover any project and get perfect printing, engraving, cutting, or carving results at any time.

-Don't write date as all numbers in MM/DD/YYYY format, or DD/MM/YYYY for that matter, as it can cause confusion.
+Don't write dates as all numbers in MM/DD/YYYY format, or DD/MM/YYYY for that matter, as it can cause confusion.
 Use letters, rather than number to indicate months.
-Write year in four digits, and separate it with month and day with a comma.
+Write the year in four digits, and separate it with month and day with a comma.
 So don't say:

 >We will host an orientation on 07/12/2020.
 Don't miss it!